nepenth/knowledge-base/README.md

 ### Finance And Accounting <a name="finance-and-accounting"></a>
-The Finance And Accounting category provides information on financial management topics, including analysis and interpretation of financial data.
-This category currently includes resources on Financial Statement Analysis, covering techniques for examining and understanding financial statements to inform business decisions.
+The Finance and Accounting category provides resources and guidance on financial management topics, including analysis of financial statements to support informed business decisions.
+This category currently includes information on Financial Statement Analysis, a key skill for evaluating an organization's performance and position.
 *Subcategories: Financial Statement Analysis*
 *Items: 1*